orb-community/orb-website/docs/getting_started.md

 ### Sinks Status

-🟠 `Unknown` - No metrics have ever been published to this sink
+🟣 `Unknown` - No metrics have ever been published to this sink

 🟢 `Active` - Metrics are actively being published to this sink

-⚪ `Idle` - The last metrics published to this sink were more than 5 minutes ago
+🟠 `Idle` - The last metrics published to this sink were more than 5 minutes ago

 🔴 `Error`  - The sink tried to publish the metrics but failed. ==Attention==: In this case, check that the sink credentials are configured correctly.

+🔵 `Provisioning` - Intermediate status which means that the sink collector is being provisioned.

 ![Sink Status](./img/sink_status.png)